-- A competitive salary
+- A competitive salary;

-- A spacious, fully-furnished villa in a gated community
+- A spacious, fully-furnished villa in a gated community;

-- A utilities stipend
+- A utilities stipend;

-- An allowance for the shipment of personal items
+- An allowance for the shipment of personal items;

-- A yearly allowance for professional development
+- A yearly allowance for professional development;

-- Medical insurance from an international provider
+- Medical insurance from an international provider;

-- Substantial flight allowance
+- Substantial flight allowance;

-- Severance accrual per host-country law
+- Severance accrual as per host-country law;

-- Reimbursement for unused sick and personal leave
+- Reimbursement for unused sick and personal leave;

-- Annual bonus for exemplary attendance
+- Annual bonus for exemplary attendance.

-6. Come vacation time, are there travel opportunities within the Kingdom?
+5. Come vacation time, are there travel opportunities within the Kingdom?

 The answer is most definitely yes!
 Because Saudi Arabia is still closed to general tourism, you can derive a great deal of satisfaction from seeing sights that even the most adventurous of tourists will never lay eyes on.
 There is Mada'in Saleh, Saudi Arabia's first UNESCO World Heritage Site, a Petra-like city of tombs built by the Nabateans around 2,000 years ago; Jeddah, "the bride of the Red Sea", the Kingdom's second city and an important commercial hub in the Gulf region; and the Farasan Islands in the country's southwestern corner, a gateway to the fantastic riches of the Red Sea.
 In addition, you can venture less than an hour outside of Riyadh to enjoy an overnight camping trip or just a few hours of solitude in splendid desert landscapes.